BBK-PiJ-2014-24/BirkbeckRepo/README.md

 BirkbeckRepo
 ============

 PiJ Exercises ALL DONE IN JAVA!!

-READ JAVA FILES in respective the "SRC" folders of each Lecture Folder.
+READ the JAVA FILES in the respective the "SRC" folders for each Lecture Folder.